 When first learning to crochet, figuring out how to hold the yarn can be tricky.
-In this blog post, we will share tips on holding the yarn to crochet.
+This blog post will share tips on holding the yarn to crochet.
 Whether you are using a skein of yarn or a ball of yarn, you will want to ensure that you have a good grip on the yarn.
 This will help you to avoid dropping stitches and to maintain even tension while you are crocheting.

 Hold the crochet hook in your dominant hand